Bearing Fruit as a Christian – The Incredible Process of Pruning in the Bible

 Please note that this article may contain affiliate links.
 As an Amazon Associate, I earn on qualifying purchases at no additional cost to you.
 You can read more at the bottom of this page or read my full disclosure on my Affiliate Disclosure Page

-Bearing fruit as a Christian is easy when when life is, isn’t it?
+Bearing fruit as a Christian is easy when life is, isn’t it?
 But in times of adversity?
 Not so much!
 How do we effectively walk out our faith during trials and what pruning in the Bible shows us about God preparing us to bring forth fruit and serve Him?

-Bearing Fruit as a Christian – John Bunyon
+Bearing Fruit as a Believer- John Bunyan

 There’s a quote that resonates with me every time I experience times of adversity.
-This quote really taught me that instead of focusing on trying (often in my own power) to produce fruit IN the difficult times, God can use these trials to develop that fruit in me.
+This quote really taught me that instead of focusing on TRYING (often in my own power) to produce fruit in the difficult times, God can use these trials to develop that fruit in me.